Antique Gold Hallmarks: The Complete Guide

 Assay Office Marks

-The Assay Office mark tells you where the piece was tested for purity.
-In Britain, major assay offices include:
+The Assay Office mark indicates where a piece of metal was tested for purity.
+In modern-day Britain, there are four main assay offices:

 These marks are often accompanied by the date letter, which indicates the year the piece was assayed.